openjax/jjb/README.md

 #### Validating and Fail-Fast

 **JJB** is based on the [JSONx Schema][jsonx-xsd] that allows one to define JSON classes in XML.
 The **JJB** XSD uses the full power of XML Validation to provide immediate feedback of errors or inconsistencies in the model.
 Cross-object and cross-property relations are checked using the `key`, `keyref` and `unique` facets of the XML Schema specification.
-Once a `json.jjb` passes the validation checks, it is guaranteed to produce JSON-compliant objects.
+Once a `json.jsonx` passes the validation checks, it is guaranteed to produce JSON-compliant objects.

 ### Getting Started